rsksmart/devportal-1.0/guides/armadillo/overview.md

 ### Conclusions

 The longer an RSK fork is, the more dangerous it is.
 The faster an Armadillo alert can be created and propagated, the better.
-However early deection also means that there can be more false positives.
-Waiting for mor WBs result in more accurate diagnosis but less useful alerts, due to increasing false negatives.
+However, early detection also means that there can be more false positives.
+Waiting for more WBs results in more accurate diagnosis but less useful alerts, due to increasing false negatives.
 Armadillo strives to provide a balance between accurate and useful alerts.

-As we previously stated, the stochastic nature of mining means that the [attacker](https://www.investopedia.com/terms/1/51-attack.asp) could eventually mine less bitcoin blocks in the attack window, which would result in a reduced  number of WB in account required to take an action.
+As we previously stated, the stochastic nature of mining means that the [attacker](https://www.investopedia.com/terms/1/51-attack.asp) could eventually mine less bitcoin blocks in the attack window, which would result in a reduced number of WBs in account required to take an action.

-Finally, assuming a wost case scenario where an attacker has a 51% of RSK hashing power of the RSK network - about (25,5% BTC Hashing power), we would expect approximately 1 WB with attack information for every 4 honest WBs.
+Finally, assuming a worst case scenario where an attacker has a 51% of RSK hashing power of the RSK network - about (25.5% BTC Hashing power), we would expect approximately 1 WB with attack information for every 4 honest WBs.
-Consequently, Armadillo will not be able to anticipate a fork of 120 blocks length in this case.
+Consequently, in this case, Armadillo will not be able to anticipate a fork with a length of 120 blocks.
 This is because the first WB could be mined at the beginning of the fork or at the end, and 1 WB is not enough for Armadillo to produce an alert.
-That is the reason why Armadillo is not bulletproof: the utility of this tool depends on the hashing power of the network, the hashing power of the attacker, the budget of the attacker and chance.
+For this reason, Armadillo is not bulletproof: The utility of this tool depends on a combination of the hashing power of the network, the hashing power of the attacker, the budget of the attacker, and an element of chance.

 Another point to take into consideration is the location in the blockchain where the fork is occurring, since it could be taking place in the far past, past, near present,